craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes June 07 22.md

 [[The Whitimores]] fled to King Snure's Magma Keep.
 There, they were greeted with honors.
 After [[Alylay Whitimore]] explained the situation, that the remnants of the Whitimore House had been sundered by this group of adventurers they were tasked with destroying, [[King Snure]] imprisoned them for their failures, citing the clause of their contract that states usefulness.

 ### What happened this session?
+Well, not a ton.
+I had forgotten they had to leave the Underdark, so they fought through the Grazing Fields and left via the Pit to the Growth Heart that surfaces in the [[Northeastern Hobgoblin Territories]].
+At the end of the session, the Party had made their way into Kakurak's Lair, with Kakurak following